nickoneill/nickoneill.github.com/source/_posts/2012-03-01-a-minecraft-catsplosion.md

 ---
-layout: post
 title: "A Minecraft Catsplosion"
 date: 2012-03-01 17:01
-comments: true
-categories: test
+categories: minecraft, games
+layout: post
+alias: /a-minecraft-catsplosion.html
 ---
 A (melon) slice of what makes Minecraft great.
 It&apos;s just a bunch of objects connected by a bag of rules, some of which you can exploit to make an infinite fountain of cats.
 <div class="video-container">